top of page

 Imagine a very isolated settlement a thousand years ago.
 Maybe in the middle of Siberia, and they've been told that they speak Russian.
 But the people have never encountered—heard, or heard of—any other language.
 What is their concept of language?
 Language to them equates to the word Russian and no matter how many times they hear Russian (hearing similarity), they don't differentiate between language and Russian.

 Yet one day, some nomads happen to explore new areas and meet the Russian-speaking people.
-They immediately perceive that they speak a different language, and the idea of language takes a new form and gains meaning: “Russian is a type of language”, and “language is a means of oral communication”.
-To discern "language" as a concept, language itself needed to vary.
+They immediately perceive that they speak a different language, and the idea of language takes a new form and gains meaning: “Russian is a type of language”.
+To discern "language" as a concept and make it distinct from Russian, the aspect of language itself needed to vary.

 There are two salient points here.
-Variation theory is about learning that changes a person's awareness of aspects of the world—their way of seeing the world.
-And variation theory assumes that concepts are hierarchically organised.
-Only when you perceive a difference (change, or variation) within a concept (or category) does that concept gain any meaning.
+Variation theory is about learning that changes a person's awareness of aspects of the world—rather than storage, it's about perception.
+Only when you perceive a difference (change, or variation) within a concept does it gain any meaning.
+The meaning is in the possible variety.

 In our lives, we have these conversations all the time when we ask “hold on!
 What’s the difference between X and Y?”.
 It’s obvious that someone is talking about something in a way you don’t quite understand.
 They see something you don’t, and to see like them, you ask them to share the distinction they’ve made.